No products in the cart.

 The Sig Sauer MPX Copperhead is one of the latest pistol caliber carbines (PCC) to come on the scene.
+While the Sig MPX Copperhead is on the upper end of the price spectrum of the PCC Market, there is a noticeable reason for that price, and it’s not just the Sig Sauer name.

 This Cooperhead has the same brace configuration.
-However, this model is black and comes with a 4.5-inch barrel and an A2 style flash hider.
+However, this model is black and comes with a 4.5-inch barrel and an A2-style flash hider.

 It ditches the original Tan color of the Sig Copperhead as well as the blunderbuss muzzle device.